 SMACK is the award-winning trio of digital artists Ton Meijdam, Thom Snels and Béla Zsigmond.
 Using computer animation, they build figurative video works and generative art exploring issues such as digital identity, surveillance culture and mass behaviour.

-Based in Breda, Holland, the three studied together at the School of Fine Arts and Design (AKV) St. Joost and founded SMACK in 2005.
-Their video works such as KAPITAAL (2006) and PIMP MY PLANET (2010) have been recognised at the Dutch Design Awards and European Design Awards, among others, while WITCH DOCTOR, for the Dutch rock group De Staat, received fifteen different prizes, including Best Animation in a Video at the UK Music Video Awards 2016 and Best Music Video at Bogotá Short Film Festival.
+Meijdam, Snels and Zsigmond studied together at the School of Fine Arts and Design (AKV) St. Joost, before going on to found Studio Smack in 2005.
+Their early work, KAPITAAL (2006), took first prize in three different festivals; Pimp My Planet (2010) was recognised at the Dutch Design Awards and European Design Awards; and Witch Doctor (2016), for the Dutch rock group De Staat, has received fifteen different prizes, including Best Animation in a Video at the UK Music Video Awards.

-In 2016, the Stedelijk Museum Breda (formerly the Museum of the Image / MOTI) commissioned SMACK to create a contemporary interpretation of The Garden of Earthly Delights as part of the Hieronymus Bosch 500-year anniversary.
-With the support of Colección SOLO, this piece was later developed into the digital triptych SPECULUM, which has been shown in Madrid and London.
-Digital portraits and sculptures of imagined characters complete SMACK’s visual universe, a disquieting place where the Northern Renaissance and cutting-edge technology come together
+In 2016 Stedelijk Museum Breda (formerly the Museum of the Image / MOTI) commissioned SMACK to create a contemporary interpretation of The Garden of Earthly Delights as part of the Hieronymus Bosch 500-year anniversary.
+The outcome was Paradise, based on the central panel of Bosch’s masterpiece.
+Commissioned by Colección SOLO, SMACK later developed the side panels, Eden and Hell, to create the digital triptych now known as SPECULUM, an imposing landscape of invasive technologies, image-obsessed loners and contemporary malaise.